apache/celix/documents/cmake_commands/README.md

 ## install_celix_targets
 Generate and install a Celix Targets cmake file which contains CMake commands to create imported targets for the bundles install using the provided <export_name>.
-These imported CMake targets can be used in in CMake project using the installed bundles.
+These imported CMake targets can be used in CMake projects using the installed bundles.

 Optional Arguments: